guaca/crux-explorer/README.md

 3. Get your own Crome User Experience Report APIkey and set it in NewCheck.jsx file ([documentation](https://developers.google.com/web/tools/chrome-user-experience-report/api/guides/getting-started))

+Now you can run one of the available scripts

+### npm run start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+The page will reload if you make edits.
+You will also see any lint errors in the console.

+### npm run build
+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!

 ## Features and Technologies of the project
 - [React](https://reactjs.org/) and [React Hooks](https://reactjs.org/docs/hooks-intro.html) for building the entire UI and handle the app state.
 - [React Router](https://reactrouter.com/docs/en/v6), to handle URLs.